Hermes: A Multi-Scale Spatial-Temporal Hypergraph Network for Stock Time Series Forecasting: Methodology

 For multi-scale representation of hyperedges $\{\hat{E}^1, \hat{E}^2,\cdots, \hat{E}^S\}$ which contains the industry information, we further extract the potential correlations among different scales to reveal the latent interactions among different industries.
 First, we up-sample different scales back to the original length to ensure uniform representation size:

 Then, we construct adaptive adjacency matrices for these hyperedges of different scales to measure the correlations between different industries at various information granularities.
-We employ metric learning for this task and use a learnable Mahalanobis distance to automatically build relationships between different industries in the hidden space:
+We employ metric learning for this task and use a learnable Mahalanobis distance~\cite{goldberger2004neighbourhood,qiu2025duet} to automatically build relationships between different industries in the hidden space.
+Since the operations across the time dimension $T$ are independent and can be executed in parallel, we omit this dimension in the following formulations for notational simplicity.